Academic Performance

 A graduate student should be placed on probation by the department when academic deficiencies occur but the student can potentially meet all degree requirements successfully.
 Examples of these situations include but are not limited to the following:

-• Receives a third course grade lower than a B (one of these courses must be retaken and the student must earn a grade of B or higher); or
+- Receives a second course grade lower than a B (one of these courses must be retaken and the student must earn a grade of B or higher); or

 A student may also be placed on academic probation if they fall short of any other standards for satisfactory academic performance established by their academic unit.
 Specific information relative to retaking of courses or completing remedial work will be established by the appropriate academic advisor, graduate committee, and Graduate Coordinator and shall be documented in written form.
 This remediation plan must specify a required date of completion.
 If the student intends to pursue the academic appeal process relating to the reason for being placed on probation, they must do so during the first probationary semester.
 If, at the end of the probationary period, the student has not met the requirements outlined in the remediation plan, they shall be dismissed.